NithyaPeriyasamy89/SampleProject/README.md

 # SampleProject

-this project aims to count words in given paragraph
+This project aims to count words in given paragraph